criteo-research/paiss_deeprl/README.md

 The idea is to practice basic techniques so as to solve toy problems and also introduce useful techniques and diagnostic tools that allow to ultimately solve harder problems.

+Authors that developed this educational material are cited in the AUTHORS file.

 ## Setup Instructions

 1. Install Miniconda (cross-platform Python distribution):